CAMB-dev/PddDomainList/README.md

 # PddDomainList
-A collection of pdd help url.
+A collection of pdd url.